hankeliu2015/snap_calculator/readme.md

 - :writing_hand: Decimal place: base on user feedback.

-- :white_check_mark: add a message for user when readline module exit
+- :white_check_mark: add a message user when user choose to quit or press ctrl+d

 ### Build With